huggingface/lerobot/examples/9_use_aloha.md

     --robot-overrides max_relative_target=5
 ```

 By adding `--robot-overrides max_relative_target=5`, we override the default value for `max_relative_target` defined in `lerobot/configs/robot/aloha.yaml`.
-It is expected to be `5` to limit the magnitude of the movement for more safety, but the teloperation won't be smooth.
+It is expected to be `5` to limit the magnitude of the movement for more safety, but the teleoperation won't be smooth.
 When you feel confident, you can disable this limit by adding `--robot-overrides max_relative_target=null` to the command line:
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
     --robot-path lerobot/configs/robot/aloha.yaml \